Visiting the Tuz Golu lake

 Located 120 km south of Ankara, on the way to Cappadocia, the Tuz Gölü, also called Tatta in antiquity, is a saline lake occupying a huge area in the arid central plateau of Turkey and provides over 60% of the country’s salt.
-Although it is the second largest lake in Turkey, it doesn’t contains a large amount of water, due to its shallowness.
+Although it is the second largest lake in Turkey, it doesn’t contain much water due to its shallowness.

-Tuz Golu is one of the world’s lake with higher salinity and the salt can only be collected in the months of July and August when the lake dries.
-In fact during the summer, because of evaporation, the lake dries into a layer of salt of about 40 centimeters, covering the mud.
-In winter, when the weather is rainy, the water get together again, but in its deepest part does not exceed 1.5 – 2 meters.
+Tuz Golu is one of the world’s lakes with higher salinity, and the salt can only be collected in July and August when the lake dries.
+In fact, during the summer, because of evaporation, the lake dries into a layer of salt of about 40 centimetres, covering the mud.
+In winter, when the weather is rainy, the water gets together again, but in its deepest part does not exceed 1.5 – 2 meters.

-Driving south along the E90, passing by the north east side of the Tuz Golu ( 100 mt before the junction with D757 ), there is the entrance at the site with a free parking and the Salt Museum.
-From here, take off your shoes and walk towards the water at first on the soft sand until it turn into a bright white salt.
+Driving south along the E90, passing by the northeast side of the Tuz Golu ( 100 mt before the junction with D757 ), there is the entrance at the site with a free car park and the Salt Museum.
+From here, take off your shoes and walk towards the water on the soft sand until it turns into a bright white salt.

-Strolling in the shallow is very cool, the surface is clear as a mirror, the reflection of the clouds in the tinted water is amazing and the lake seems to go into infinity.
-Indeed, if you are traveling with your own rental car towards Cappadocia, this is a quick sto that is worth doing.
+Strolling in the shallow is very cool; the surface is clear as a mirror, the reflection of the clouds in the tinted water is amazing, and the lake seems to go into infinity.
+Indeed, if you are travelling by your own rental car towards Cappadocia, this is a quick stop that is worth doing.